cheluen/cloudflare-manager/examples.md

 Before running these examples:

-1. Install dependencies: `cd ~/.claude/skills/cloudflare-manager && bun install`
+1. No dependencies needed (Zero Dependencies!)
 2. Configure `.env` file in your project root with `CLOUDFLARE_API_KEY`
-3. Validate credentials: `bun scripts/validate-api-key.ts`
+3. Validate credentials: `node scripts/validate-api-key.js`

 All examples assume you're running commands from your project root where `.env` is located.